DFE-Digital/npd-find-and-explore-infra/Readme.md

 1. [The DfE Coding Principles](https://dfe-digital.github.io/technology-guidance/principles/coding-principles/#coding-principles)
 2. [The GDS Service Standard](https://www.gov.uk/service-manual/service-standard), points 8, 9, and 10 are particularly pertinent.
 It's also worth referring to the [GDS Service Manual](https://www.gov.uk/service-manual/technology).

+### Other DfE environments

+This set of templates has been crafted with naming schemes for the DfE CIP Azure tenancy.
+The `non-cip-azure` branch has an example of the changes you might want to make to fit another naming scheme.

 ## License

 This project is made available under the terms of the [MIT License](LICENCE.md).